Halo-Lab/eleventy-plugin-styles/README.md

 };
 ```

-> By providing additional plugins you will not remove `purgeCSS` and `cssnano` plugins, so if you want to change their behavior provide according options as described above ☝️.
+> By providing additional plugins `purgeCSS` and `cssnano` plugins will not be removed, so if you want to change their behavior provide according options as described above ☝️.

 ## Word from author